Frazer/react-nav/README.md

 I have included a production build that you can see here: https://frazer.github.io/react-nav/build/

+You can also see this ported over to MeteorReact here: https://github.com/Frazer/meteor-react-nav

 This was built with create-react-app.
 Developed further from https://github.com/Frazer/meteor-react-nav , which originally was inspired by https://codepen.io/trey/post/tabbed-navigation-react